How to budget your income as a student

 Pick the right account

-Make sure any savings accounts you open up for budgeting purposes are not subject to monthly fees.
-Because most savings accounts have limits on the number of debit transactions you can perform without being charged transaction fees, it’s also wise to keep a chequing account with unlimited transactions that you can transfer money into when you need to make purchases.
+Make sure any savings accounts you open up for budgeting aren’t charged monthly fees.
+Because most savings accounts have limits on the number of debit transactions you can perform without being charged transaction fees, we recommend having a chequing account with unlimited transactions that you can transfer money into when you need to make purchases.

 Invest the rest